Sara C. Bronin

 Education & Personal Information

 Bronin holds a J.D. from Yale Law School (Harry S Truman Scholarship), M.Sc. from the University of Oxford (Rhodes Scholarship), and B.Architecture and B.A. in Plan II from the University of Texas.
+Among other honors, she received an honorary degree from Trinity College.
 While in law school, she clerked for then-Judge Sonia Sotomayor on the Second Circuit Court of Appeals.

 A seventh-generation Texan, Sara is a native Houstonian.
 She grew up working in her grandparents’ Mexican restaurant.